Hamadeh to Newsmax: Zelenskyy's Lack of Humility Will Be His Downfall

-Rep. Abe Hamadeh, R-Ariz., criticized Ukrainian President Volodymyr Zelenskyy's approach to his White House meeting, calling his lack of humility a significant misstep that could impact Ukraine's future, during an interview on Newsmax Saturday,
+Rep. Abe Hamadeh, R-Ariz., criticized Ukrainian President Volodymyr Zelenskyy's approach to his White House meeting, calling his lack of humility a significant misstep that could impact Ukraine's future, during an interview on Newsmax on Saturday.

 "I think this was a disastrous result for not only Zelenskyy but sadly the Ukrainian people as well," Hamadeh said Saturday on Newsmax's "The Count."